-Smolt population estimates have been done on the Northwest and Southwest branches of the Miramichi River system separately and on the entire river system.
-The Miramichi Salmon Association (MSA) has conducted ten years of estimates on the Southwest branch (2001 - 2010), three years on the Northwest branch (2011 - 2013), and two years on the entire river system (2014 - 2015).
+Smolt population estimates have been conducted on the Northwest and Southwest branches of the Miramichi River system separately and on the entire river system.
+The Miramichi Salmon Association (MSA) conducted ten years of estimates on the Dungarvon River, a tributary of the Renous River, on the Southwest branch (2001 - 2010), three years on the Northwest branch (2011 - 2013), and two years on the entire river system (2014 - 2015).
 Smolt estimates were not completed from 2016 - 2018 as the MSA focused conservation efforts toward the Collaboration for Atlantic Salmon Tomorrow (CAST) program.
-The smolt estimate program returned in 2019 and 2020 on the Northwest and Little Southwest Miramichi Rivers when the MSA and other like-minded conservation groups were concerned about the increasing striped bass population, the decreasing number of returning adult salmon, and the ongoing impacts of climate change.
+The smolt estimate program returned in 2019 and 2020 on the Northwest and Little Southwest Miramichi Rivers when the MSA, and other like-minded conservation groups, were concerned about the increasing striped bass population, the decreasing number of returning adult salmon, and the ongoing impacts of climate change.
 The focus was initially planned for the Northwest branch, with plans to expand to the Southwest branch in the future.
-The smolt estimate program then continued in 2021 on the Northwest and Dungaryon Rivers.
+The smolt estimate program then continued in 2021 and 2022 on the Northwest and Dungarvon Rivers.

-An accurate estimate of the total smolt population migrating out of the Northwest and Southwest Branches of the Miramichi River to the ocean is a crucial component to understanding and managing Atlantic salmon in this area.
-This study aims to assess smolt production on the Northwest Miramichi River and the Dungarvon River (Figure 1) to determine if adequate juvenile production is occurring.
-Ocean survival rates of smolts can then be observed in subsequent years as adults return as grilse and multi-sea-winter salmon and will help guide management decisions to conserve this critical population of salmon.
+An accurate estimate of the total smolt population migrating out of the Northwest and Southwest branches of the Miramichi River to the ocean is a crucial component to understanding and managing Atlantic salmon in this area.
+This study aimed to assess smolt production on the Northwest Miramichi River and the Dungarvon River (Figure 1) to determine if adequate juvenile production was occurring.
+Ocean survival rates of smolts could then be observed in subsequent years as adults return as grilse and multi-sea-winter salmon and could help guide management decisions to conserve this critical population of salmon.